Skip to main content

 Large electrical loads, such as data centers, hydrogen production facilities, and EV fleet charging centers, present significant challenges for the electric power industry.
 Utility planners face difficulties in forecasting demand, transmission planners struggle to build infrastructure at the required pace, and system operators must address grid stability risks caused by large loads disconnecting during faults.
 Meanwhile, large load developers grapple with slow and complex interconnection processes, stringent reliability requirements, and limited access to wholesale markets and real-time pricing.

-To address these challenges, the Energy Systems Integration Group (ESIG) is launching a Large Loads Task Force (LLTF) to unite stakeholders, identify practical solutions, and develop harmonized practices that ensure reliable and efficient grid integration while supporting industry growth.
+To address these challenges, the Energy Systems Integration Group has launched a Large Loads Task Force (LLTF) to convene stakeholders, identify practical solutions, and develop harmonized practices that ensure reliable and efficient grid integration while supporting industry growth.

-• Transmission Planning: Hannes Pfeifenberger, The Brattle Group and Warren Lasher, Lasher Energy
+• Transmission Planning with Large Loads: Current Practices and Recommendations, led by Hannes Pfeifenberger, The Brattle Group, and Warren Lasher, Lasher Energy

 Detailed descriptions of skills and expertise sought for each project team can be found here.